 Creating a Subscription Business in Any Industry

 Author: John Warrillow

 Why are Amazon, Apple, and many of the most promising start-ups leveraging subscription business models?
 Because subscribers are better than customers.
 Warrillow lands a second spot on this list, pulling back the curtain on how any business, in any industry, can create a subscription business.
-If you want to build a valuable business that has a consistent revenue stream throwing off profit well into the future, then The Automatic Customer is a must read.
+If you want to build a valuable business with a consistent revenue stream, throwing off profit well into the future, then The Automatic Customer is a must-read.

 Review Excerpt: "What sets this book apart is John Warrillow's credibility.
 He's done it.
 He successfully transformed a traditional business (sell the work/do the work) to a subscription model and then sold it.
 Combine this with his wealth of experience advising business owners and track record of authorship and you have the makings of a must-have book: The Automatic Customer."

 What does money mean to you?
 What do you want to do with your life?
 Andrews' book encourages you to explore these questions using five thought experiments designed to help you "brainstorm your future business possibilities", and take you beyond the sale transaction.

 Review Excerpt: "Every active entrepreneur should consider these thought experiments as they build and grow their businesses.
 For myself, I can tell this will be one of those books I see myself coming back to as I move from one growth stage of my business to another."